Two-dimensional random interlacements: 0-1 law and the vacant set at criticality

+The conditioned SRW in two dimensions is defined as the Doob's $h$-transform of the SRW with respect to its potential kernel~$a(\cdot)$: for $0\neq x\sim y$, the transition probability from~$x$ to~$y$ is equal to~$\frac{a(y)}{4a(x)}$.
+It is possible to show (see~\cite{CPV16} or Chapter~4 of~\cite{P21}) that this new random walk is transient and reversible.
+Then, as explained in~\cite{CPV16} (see also Chapter~6.2 of~\cite{P21}), one can define the random interlacements canonically using the results of~\cite{Tei09} (we also mention that a somewhat different approach was used in~\cite{Rod19}).
+We will use the abbreviation~$\RI(\alpha)$ for two-dimensional random interlacements at level~$\alpha>0$, and $\V^\alpha$ will denote the vacant set (i.e., the set of vacant sites) of $\RI(\alpha)$.
+It is also important to have in mind that, differently from the ``classical'' random interlacements introduced in~\cite{S10} in ``transient'' dimensions $d\geq 3$, in two dimensions the process is \emph{not} stationary in space (in particular, as shown in~\cite{CPV16}, the probability that~$x\in\Z^2\setminus\{0\}$ is vacant for~$\RI(\alpha)$ is of order~$\|x\|^{-\alpha}$).

+As mentioned before, the construction described on the last pages of~\cite{CP17}, unfortunately, contains a flaw.
+This was overlooked by the authors of~\cite{CP17} due to a mistake in the excursion count calculation just before~(83) (for the SRW on the torus, before time~$t_k$ defined there): the correct leading term should be $\frac{1}{2\ln \gamma}\ln^2 b_k$ instead of $\frac{2}{\ln \gamma}\ln^2 b_k$.
+That would ruin the subsequent argument since the number of excursions generated by the interlacements would be more than enough to cover the corresponding disk.

 Below, we present a corrected argument.
-It is possible to modify the construction of~\cite{CP17} ``mechanically'' to address that issue (basically, in \cite{CP17}'s notation, considering $B_k=\B\big(v_k, \frac{b_k}{\ln^2 b_k}\big)$ instead of $B_k=\B(v_k, b_k^{1/2})$ and modifying $B'_k$ and $b_k$ accordingly would suffice), but we prefer to use this paper to present a substantially simpler and cleaner way of proving the result.
+It is possible to modify the construction of~\cite{CP17} ``mechanically'' to address that issue (basically, in \cite{CP17}'s notation, considering $B_k=\B\big(v_k, \frac{b_k}{\ln^2 b_k}\big)$ instead of $B_k=\B(v_k, b_k^{1/2})$ and modifying~$B'_k$ and~$b_k$ accordingly would suffice), but we prefer to use this paper to present a substantially simpler and cleaner (as explained right after~\eqref{01_vacant}) way of proving the result.

 \begin{proof}[Proof of Theorem~\ref{t_critical_vacant}] First, assume that we have the following general fact: